plyr4/skelly/README.md

 # Skelly

-Skelly is a Slack bot for automatically reacting to emoji, written in [Go](https://golang.org/)
+Skelly is a Slack bot for automatically reacting to user typing, written in [Go](https://golang.org/)

 ## Usage